 While wine lovers, collectors, chateau owners, wine makers and others can enjoy arguing which is the best wine of a specific appellation, there is only one wine in the world that is the undisputed best wine in the region.
 We’re not just talking about Bordeaux, we’re talking about any of the world’s wine producing regions.
 That honor goes to Chateau d’Yquem.
 Chateau d’Yquem is the only wine that almost everyone, everywhere agrees stands heads and shoulders above every other wine in the appellation.
 This becomes even more apparent when you’re at Chateau d’Yquem.
 Located on the top of a hill, you really feel like you’re in a different world that looks down on the rest of Bordeaux.

 Was d’Yquem producing sweet or dry wine at the time?
 Archives prove that special Bordeaux wine growing practices and late harvesting already existed in the 1500’s in the appellation.
+By 1666 they were starting to make wine with grapes that were attacked by noble rot.
 So, yes the wines were sweet, but today, Chateau Yquem has much higher sugar levels.

 During the reign of Louis XIV, in 1711 the family, which had now become nobles became the full owners of d’Yquem.
 The head of the family, Leon de Sauvage d’Yquem, was the great grandfather of Francoise Josephine.
 1785 is the year that Chateau d’Yquem became a part of the Lur Saluces family.
 What happened was, in 1785, Francoise Josephine de Sauvage d’Yquem married Count Louis Amedee de Lur Saluces.
 Sadly, just three short years later, the count was killed in a horse riding accident.
 His widow took over and managed d’Yquem from that point forward.